25 quantitative research question examples to collect data with confidence

 • Do you have a health insurance plan?

-• How would you rate the care you received on your last visit with a primary care provider?
+• On a scale of 1–5, how would you rate the care you received on your last visit with a primary care provider?

 • What is the relationship between stress levels and physical health in retirees?